global-synchronizer-foundation/configs/Super Validator Operational Processes/logging.md/logging.md

 ### Purpose

-Following the Commitments failure as discussed in the SV Ops meeting on 2025-09-16, we identified the need for a consistent approach to log sharing.
+Following the Commitments failure as discussed in the SV Ops meeting on 2025-08-05, the Super Validators identified the need for a consistent approach to log sharing.
 This document describes agreed-upon logging policies, responsibilities, and handling procedures.

 ## Policies